ReillyFarrell/portfolio/scores/index.md

 Here you can find various things I wrote, scribbled or typed for my compositions so that one day other people could understand them.

 <div class="tiles">
-{% for post in site.categories.scores %}
+{% for post in site.categories.creative-writing %}
   {% include post-grid.html %}
 {% endfor %}
 </div><!-- /.tiles -->